daniel-n-dev/daniel-n-dev/README.md

-- 👋 Hi, I’m @daniel-n-dev
+- 👋 Hi, I’m Daniel!
-- 👀 I’m interested in creating, building things and gaming.
+- 👀 I’m interested in creating and building things.
-- 🌱 I’m currently learning Frontend web developing
+- 🌱 I’m currently learning Front-end web developing

 <!---
 daniel-n-dev/daniel-n-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.